Nimoo2003/Youtube_data_analysis/README.md

 - `sqlalchemy`
 - `plotly`

-## How to use

-    1. Setup:

-        - Ensure all required libraries are installed.
-          Use pip install for any missing packages.
-        - Place the CSV files in the specified directory.

-    2. Running the Script:

-        - Execute the script to perform data analysis.
-          The script will read the comments, perform sentiment and emoji analysis, generate visualizations, and export the data.
-    3. Visualization:

-        - Review the generated word clouds and interactive bar charts to gain insights into the comment data.
 ## Conclusion

 This YouTube data analysis script is a powerful tool for understanding user sentiments and trends in YouTube comments.
 By leveraging various Python libraries, it provides a comprehensive analysis and visualization workflow, making it easier to derive meaningful insights from large datasets.